speedcontrols/ac_sc_grinder/README.md

 2. Flash firmware (see next chapter).
 3. Assemble device with new board, run self-calibration and check everything works as expected.
-4. Cover PCB with protective coating.
+4. Cover PCB with insulating lacquer, to protect it from aspirated dust (we strongly recommend to not ignore this step).

 **IMPORTANT**.
 When you turn device on after flash, motor will run at slow speed and will not react on knob.
 That means, you should run self-calibration.